refinedev/refine/documentation/blog/2022-12-15-mui-checkbox.md

 <br/>

 ### Controlling the Checkbox Size
 The `size` prop denotes the size of the component.
-You can customise the size of your Material UI Checkbox with the `size` prop.
+You can customize the size of your Material UI Checkbox with the `size` prop.
 Here’s how:

 ```ts
 import * as React from 'react';